shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 1. ON SURVEY: What is different between running p4 with gdb and running p1 with gdb?

 2. ON SURVEY: Is the p1 executable smaller or larger than the p4 executable?
+(Hint: in the command line, you can use `ls -l` to list files with the long listing format.
+The size (in bytes) will be listed after the owner and group names and before the last modification date.
+You can use `ls -lh` to print more human readable file sizes).

 ***